-- C2 = The estimated cost of future open space embellishments. - P = The estimated eventual population in the Area 20 Precinct. - B = The administrative component.
-This is 0.5% of the total cost of providing the works.
+- C2 = The estimated cost of future open space embellishments. - PA = Plan Administration fee being 1.5% of construction cost. - P = The estimated eventual population in the Area 20 Precinct.

 A more detailed explanation of the components in the contribution formula, including the indexation to current day values is provided in Section 7.